-Evaluation of Candidate for Tenure and Promotion to Associate Professor
+Evaluation of Candidate for Promotion to Professor

-To be considered for positive recommendation for interim evaluations or for tenure and promotion to Associate Professor in The Sanford School, the candidate must be evaluated above average ranking in research and teaching, and at minimum average in service.
+To be considered for positive recommendation for interim evaluations or for tenure and promotion to Professor in The Sanford School, the candidate must be evaluated above average ranking in research and teaching, and at minimum average in service.
 Furthermore, all faculty are expected to conform to a high standard of personal and professional ethics.
 The ASU Faculty Code of Ethics is described in the Academic Affairs Policy and Procedures Manual.
 Failure to adhere to this code could result in disciplinary action and/or denial of tenure and promotion.
-More specifically, promotion to the rank of Associate Professor requires demonstration of the following:
+More specifically, promotion to the rank of Professor requires demonstration of the following:

+Refereed publications

-Refereed publications Creativity and leadership in research, evidence of success in obtaining external funding is expected Demonstrated competence in subject matter commensurate with graduate level teaching evidenced through teaching and/or mentoring Effective service to School, College, University, and community Evidence of professional service and activity (e.g., active participation in related professional associations, editing/reviewing for professional journals, speeches, presentations at national professional conferences) National recognition (e.g., recognition by established leaders in the candidate's field of her/his contributions, service on editorial boards or on professional organizations' boards, service of review panels for professional organizations or the government)
+Creativity and leadership in research, with demonstrated leadership in success of obtaining external funding

+Demonstrated competence in subject matter commensurate with graduate level teaching evidenced through teaching and/or mentoring Effective service to School, College, University, and community

+- Evidence of professional service and activity (e.g., active participation in related professional associations, editing/reviewing for professional journals, speeches, presentations at national professional conferences) - National recognition (e.g., recognition by established leaders in the candidate's field of her/his contributions, service on editorial boards or on professional organizations' boards, service of review panels for professional organizations or the government)

-Promotion to Associate Professor and granting of tenure are based upon both past performance and future potential.
+Promotion to Professor is based upon both past performance and future potential.
 Effectiveness in pending professional contributions may be considered, but may not be substituted for proof of a sustained independent program of research, teaching, and service.
 Nominations are based on the quantitative and qualitative characteristics of the candidate's cumulative record, not on seniority.